-Anna has been selected to be part of the Sound and Music Composer/Curator scheme 2015/16 which sees her and collaborator Michael Betteridge write and produce an evening of verbatim music.
-The project, entitled 'In Their Own Words' (ITOW), will visit Manchester on Aug.
-24th, London on Oct.
-1st and Folkestone on Sept.
+Anna has been selected to be part of the Sound and Music Composer/Curator scheme 2015/16 which sees her and collaborator Michael Betteridge write and produce an evening of verbatim music theatre.
+The project, entitled 'In Their Own Words' (ITOW), had its premiere in Manchester on Aug.
+24th and will be performed in Hackney Showroom, London on Oct.
+1st and Folkestone Quarterhouse on Sept.
 16th.
 For more details please go to the ITOW website.

 "I liked the idea of juxtaposing my subject's exuberant, coversational style with the bald and simple language used in the Addenbrooke's tests.
-The questions seem almost comically simple when held up against the complex real life experiences of the sort of person it tries to assess."
+The questions seem almost comically simple when held up against the complex real life experiences of the people it tries to assess."

 The piece is written for vocalist Rebecca Askew, percussionist Molly Lopresti and clarinettist Kat Browning and will be staged by director Nick Blackburn.

 In November 2015, Anna began her residency at Quarterhouse, Folkestone, with a 'Musicians’ Meet-up' for local instrumentalists, singers and composers.
 They workshopped some new material Anna had written, which she went on to develop during the rest of her residency.
 During spring 2016 Anna worked with director Emma Bernard and performers David Insua-Cao, Katy Rowe, Aidan Shepherd, Gemma Storr, Nicola Burnett Smith and Zoe Aldrich to create new material about addiction and the brain through a process of improvisation and collaboration.

 The project culminated in a 'scratch' performance of the work they had created entitled 'Brainsong' at the Quarterhouse 'Normal?
 Festival of the Brain' 2016 on Saturday 28th May.